Skip to main content

 Problem: No images in Google Image search after 2+ weeks

-• Check your image file sizes - anything over 20 MB is a problem
+• Check image file sizes (anything over 20 MB can cause issues)

-• Confirm your product pages are actually published and live
+• Confirm product pages are published and live

-• Try submitting your sitemap to Google Search Console again
+• Resubmit your sitemap in Google Search Console

 Problem: Only some images are indexed

-• Double-check that all images have unique alt text and filenames (no copy-pasting!)
+• Verify all images have unique alt text and filenames

-• Verify your new products actually made it into the sitemap
+• Confirm new products are in the sitemap

-• Dig into Google Search Console for any error messages
+• Review Google Search Console for error messages

 Structured Data for Images